If your love for rice bowls runs deep.

 This recipe initially came about when I saw a half-eaten carton of tzatziki in the fridge and immediately started craving our favorite Mediterranean food truck.

 Cooking ground turkey with my go-to homemade Greek seasoning gave it the BEST flavor.
-Fresh tomatoes and cucumbers tossed in lemon juice and good quality EVOO (a must!) added a hint more flavor.
-Everything was loaded into a bowl with Greek Lemon Rice as the base, topped with extra tzatziki and homemade hummus.
+Fresh tomatoes and cucumbers tossed in lemon juice and good quality EVOO (a must!) added that fresh bite.
+Everything was loaded into a bowl with Greek Lemon Rice as the base, tons of tzatziki and homemade hummus.

-Plus, keeping the components separated makes it perfect for meal prep.
-Even picky eaters love it since everyone can choose their favorite toppings.
+Plus, keeping the components separated makes it perfect for meal prep and picky eaters since everyone can choose their favorite toppings.

 You must, I repeat MUST, make the Greek seasoning from scratch.
-This is my secret superpower for cooking meals quickly at home.
-Pre-making all of my go-to seasoning mixes (you’ve gotta’ check out this taco seasoning, blackened seasoning, and chili seasoning next!) up-levels the flavors in dishes with almost ZERO added effort!
+Pre-making seasoning mixes (you’ve gotta’ check out this taco seasoning, blackened seasoning, and chili seasoning next!) is my secret for quickly cooking flavor-packed meals at home with almost ZERO extra effort!

 - Ground Turkey.
 I prefer 85/15 for more flavor, but 90/10 or 93/7 works too.
 Ground beef, chicken, or lamb can also be substituted.